k-samuel/faceted-search/README.md

 ## Notes

-_* Create index for each product category or type and index only required fields._
+* We recommend to create an individual index for each product category or type and include in such index only fields of concern.

-Use database to keep frequently changing fields (price/quantity/etc) and facets for pre-filtering.
+Use your database to store frequently changing fields, such as price, quantity, etc. The faceted search should be used for preliminary data filtering.

-You can decrease the number of processed records by setting records list to search in.
-For example: list of ProductId "in stock" to exclude not available products.
+Try to reduce the number of records processed.
+Try to index only products that, for example, are held in stock to exclude processing data on unavailable products.

 ## Performance tests

-Tests on sets of products with 10 attributes, search with filters by 3 fields.
+Testing on a set of products with ten attributes, searching with filters on three fields.

 v3.1.0 Bench PHP 8.2.10 + JIT + opcache (no xdebug extension)